 - SOCWK 300R Canadian Social Welfare Policy

-- SOCWK 301R Understanding Diversity in Canada OR PSYCH 349R (formerly PSYCH 222R) Cross-Cultural Psychology OR SDS 311R (formerly ISS 311R) Public Policy and Native Peoples in Canada
+- SOCWK 301R Understanding Diversity in Canada OR PSYCH 349R (formerly PSYCH 222R) Cross-Cultural Psychology OR SDS 311R Indigenous Peoples and Canadian Public Policy

 - SOCWK 321R Social Work with Families

-*Applicants can continue working on outstanding prerequisite courses during the application process by applying for admission as Arts Non-degree/Post-degree students.
-For further information please contact: Margaret Girodat
+*Applicants can continue working on outstanding prerequisite (and degree) courses during the application process by applying for admission as post-degree students.
+For a pre-requisite evaluation and to discuss applying as a post-degree student, please contact: BSW admissions

-Applicants who wish to have courses evaluated for equivalency for the ten prerequisite courses should contact Margaret Girodat for information.
+Applicants who wish to have courses evaluated for equivalency for the seven prerequisite courses should contact BSW Admission for information.
 It is recommended that prospective applicants start this inquiry prior to submitting their application.

-To request an evaluation, please email a copy of your unofficial transcripts to Margaret Girodat.
+To request an evaluation, please email a copy of your unofficial transcripts to admissions registrar.
 If there are courses we have not previously evaluated, you may be asked to provide course outlines for review.

 Apart from your academics, and the English language requirement, as discussed above, you will also be uploading the following information into your application: